 The California Department of Forestry and Fire Protection (CAL FIRE) provides fire protection services in the wildland areas designated as State Responsibility Areas (SRA) that surround the District.
-However, the majority of the CPCSD is designated as a Local Responsibility Area (LRA) since there is an established fire department.
+However, the majority of the CPCSD is designated as a Local Responsibility Area (LRA) due to the intensity of development and lack of contiguous wildland areas.
 Other fire protection districts in the area include Rescue FPD, El Dorado Hills County Water District, and El Dorado County FPD.
 More information on these districts can be found in the countywide fire services MSR/SOI Update adopted on April 27, 2022 (EDLAFCO, 2022).